 Kildare is one of the oldest towns in Ireland dating back to the 5th Century.
 It is located on the edge of the Curragh plains just a 40 minute drive from Dublin Airport.

 For a small town, Kildare has a very large history.
 The original market house serves as both a Heritage Centre and Failte Ireland Tourist Office.
-It houses an audio visual presentation which gives the visitor a great starting point for any trip to Kildare Town.
+It houses an immersive Virtual Reality Experience that takes the visitor through the stories of the Fianna, Brigid the Goddess, St Brigid and the arrival of the Normans, a great starting point for any trip to Kildare Town.
 The Centre opens from Monday – Saturday, 9.30am-5pm (lunch 1-2pm).

 For a more in-depth study of the town check out the Kildare Town Conservation Management Interpretation Plan.